Manuel11713/Algoritmia-con-Typescript/src/06_Data_Structures/README.md

 * Every node to the left of a parent node is always lower than the parent.
 * Every node to the rigth of a parent node is always greater than the parent.

+**Tree Binary Heaps:** Very similar to a binary search tree, but with some differents rules.
+* In a **MaxBinaryHeap**, parents nodes are always larger than child nodes.
+* In a **MinBinaryHeap**, parents nodes are always smaller than child nodes.

+**Priority Queue**: A data structure where each element has a priority.
+Elements with higher priorities are served before priorities